What do positioning and sex have in common? Every generation thinks they invented it.

 I humbly submit that while I’m here to add whatever I can to the discipline of positioning, I have zero interest in redefining what it is.

-The perfect positioning framework is the one you will actually use, that helps you think clearly, build consensus, and take deliberate action.
-As long as it covers these five topics:
+The best positioning framework is the one you will actually use, that helps you think clearly, build consensus, and take deliberate action.

 If you want a nice, clean definition in a sentence, then I’ll give you mine.

-If you’re doing a good job with positioning, you have a strong command over the category where you compete, the buyer you win, the reasons your buyer chooses you (I prefer to frame these as advantages, not differentiators.
+You can easily describe the category where you compete, the buyer you win, the reasons your buyer chooses you (I prefer to frame these as advantages, not differentiators.
 More on that later.), and the unique value you offer.

 The single best thing I did for my career was to stop and ask where “best practices” actually came from.
 It became an incurable habit.